Recipes Made Easy

 • Line a colander with a square of muslin (or use a jelly bag and stand) and set it over a large bowl.
 Spoon in the apples and juices and allow to stand for at least 4 hours or overnight until all the juices have dripped out.
 Do not be tempted to squeeze it to hurry it along as it will make the jelly cloudy if you do.

 • Measure the apple juice into a large saucepan or preserving pan and for each 250ml/9floz (1cup) juice add 200g/7oz (1 cup) sugar.
-Add the lemon juice.
+Add 2 tablespoons lemon juice.
 Heat gently stirring until the sugar has dissolved, then increase the heat and bring to a rolling boil.

-• Continue to boil until the mixture reaches 105-110℃ /220-225°F on a thermometer and test for set.
-(A small blob will wrinkle when placed on a cold plate and left for a few minutes).
+• Continue to boil until the mixture reaches 105-110℃ (220-225°F) on a thermometer and test for set.
+(A small blob placed on a cold plate and left for a few minutes will wrinkle when pushed with your fingertip.)

 • When the jelly has reached setting point, pour into warm sterilised jars.
 Seal immediately and allow to cool.